CATT-CODE/mlb_pipeline/README.md

 ## Overview

-This is my MLB data pipeline project.
-It pulls MLB stats (batters, pitchers, and game data), processes and structures the data, and runs analytical queries on it.
+This project implements an ETL pipeline for MLB data.
+It pulls MLB stats (batters, pitchers, and game data), processes and structures the data, and runs analytical queries.
 The pipeline is designed to be efficient, prevent duplicate processing, and allow easy scaling.

 The main focus of this project is on ETL (Extract, Transform, Load), database schema design, and query performance.
 One of the main queries I’ve optimized for is: